-The customer should exercise care to assure that use of this manual and the software will be in full compliance with the laws, rules and regulations of the jurisdiction in which it is used.
+You should be very careful to ensure that the use of this information and/or software material complies with the laws, and regulations of the jurisdictions with respect to which it is used.

-The information contained herein is subject to change.
-Revisions may be issued from time to time to advise of changes and/or additions.
+The information contained herein is subject to change without notice.
+Revisions may be issued to advise of such changes and/or additions.